tundish/blathnaid/blathnaid/book/end.rst

     * With loving tears,
     * And shadow smears
-    * She shapes a paste of nightly fears.
+    * A paste she shapes of nightly fears.

 3
 -